brneto/graphql-api/README.md

 # graphql-api
-Implementation of GraphQL API in different languages
+Implementation of GraphQL API on server side in different languages